 This audit includes the following key requirements; requirements for safe food production, quality management systems, factory capabilities and supply chain management.

-The Foodstuffs Cosmetics’ and Disinfectants Act covers labelling, ingredient declarations the use of things like additives, preservatives and colourants.
+The Foodstuffs Cosmetics and Disinfectants Act covers labelling, ingredient declarations and the use of substances like additives, preservatives and colourants.

 Step 7: The Food Safety International Standards Organisation